eperry/node-red-contrib-viceral/README.md

 From git repo dir
 * npm install

-* # I have made some simple changes git clone https://github.com/Netflix/vizceral-example so that an interval occurs
+* I have made some simple changes git clone https://github.com/Netflix/vizceral-example so that an interval refresh occurs

 * cd vizceral-example
 * npm install